Cosmological constraints on $R^2$-corrected Appleby-Battye model: Introduction

 The $\Lambda$CDM-type cosmological models, which include the flat-$\Lambda$CDM case, assume the General Relativity (GR) theory as the metric theory.
 On the other hand, alternative cosmological models propose to give up this hypothesis, by considering other metric theories as extra dimensions, extra fields, and higher orders corrections, termed modified gravity (MG) theories.
 In some cases, the cosmic accelerated expansion comes from the gravity model assumed, and the DE is no longer needed.

 Generically, an MG theory assumes that the metric theory of the $n+1$ dimensional space-time describing the universe phenomena at quantum and large scales comes from a suitable modification of the GR.
 This is because at Solar System scale, and also in the distant past $z \gg 1$, GR has passed with honors a set of astrophysical observations confirming its validity.
 Thus, the first MG theories were proposed to renormalize the GR theory and to obtain a classical theory of gravitation as the low-energy limit of the quantum gravity \cite{Capozziello2011}.
-Recently, some MG theories have been proposed to explain the cosmic acceleration of the universe~\cite{Clifton2012}.
-However, this does not necessarily solve the issue because a MG model can satisfactorily explain the dynamics of the universe at the background level, but can not correctly explain phenomena at the perturbative level as, e.g., in the case of negative power index law $f(R)$ models, that, due to the absence of a regular phase of matter, are incompatible with the formation of structures~\cite{Amendola2006}, and also in the case of logarithmic $f(R)$ model~\cite{Cruz-Dombriz2009}.
-Other models, instead, are more interesting because they adequately explain cosmological data, both in the background and perturbative levels~\cite{Bessa2022,Perenon2022,Alestas2022,Staicova2022a,Staicova2022b}.
+Recently, some MG theories have been proposed to explain the cosmic acceleration of the universe, this is the case of the so-called $f(R)$ theories~\cite{Clifton2012}.

-One of the simplest modifications of the GR theory is obtained by replacing the term $R - 2\Lambda$ in the Einstein-Hilbert (EH) Lagrangian by an arbitrary function of the Ricci scalar $R$, $f(R)$.
-These theories, best known as $f(R)$ theories, are conformally equivalent to Einstein's theory, with the addition of an extra degree of freedom in the gravitational sector, the {\em scalaron}, a canonical scalar field whose potential is uniquely determined by the scalar curvature $R$~\cite{DeFelice2010,Sotiriou2008}.
+The $f(R)$ theories are thought as modifications of the GR theory, obtained when we replace the term $R - 2\Lambda$ in the Einstein-Hilbert (EH) Lagrangian by an arbitrary function of the Ricci scalar $R$.
+This class of theories is conformally equivalent to Einstein's theory, with the addition of an extra degree of freedom in the gravitational sector, the {\em scalaron}, a canonical scalar field whose potential is uniquely determined by the scalar curvature $R$~\cite{DeFelice2010,Sotiriou2008}.